nheske/retirement-estimator/README.md

 # retirement-estimator
-based on the book Impractical Python Projects chapter 12: Net Egg Calculator
+Initially based on the book Impractical Python Projects chapter 12: Net Egg Calculator

+Method 1: As used in book, from an 88 year of historical data, randomly choose a start year within the history and proceed through subsequent historical years.
+Method 2: As used by Vanguard's Nest Egg calculator, each year is randomly chosen with replacement.
+So, one lifetime could have 1931, 1931, 2001, 2008, 2008, 2001, etc.

 TODOs
 - TODO calculate annualized returns